-Today I propose the Bisciola in Air Fryer, have you heard of it?
+Today I present to you the Bisciola in Air Fryer, do you know it?
 It’s delicious!
-The Bisciola is a sweet bread typical of Valtellina made with walnuts, raisins, figs, and honey.
-Also known as Valtellinese panettone, it is a rustic dessert from the Alpine tradition that is still prepared today during the holidays and in the artisan ovens of the province of Sondrio.
-Its recipe varies from valley to valley, each family and even each bakery has its own version, and perhaps that’s its charm: no Bisciola is ever the same, all smell like home and the main ingredients remain the same: simplicity, energy, and authentic flavors.
+The Bisciola is a typical sweet bread from Valtellina made with walnuts, raisins, figs, and honey.
+Also known as Valtellinese panettone, it is a rustic dessert from the alpine tradition that is still prepared today during the holidays and in artisanal bakeries in the province of Sondrio.
+Its recipe varies from valley to valley, every family and even every bakery has its own version, and perhaps this is its charm: no Bisciola is ever the same as another, they all smell like home and the main ingredients always remain the same: simplicity, energy, and authentic flavors.

-Besides panettone, the Bisciola has always been a staple on our Christmas table, one of my mom’s favorite desserts, and that’s why I wanted to try and make it with my own hands with the help of my Ninja Multicooker both for leavening and cooking: the result was surprising!
+Besides panettone, the Bisciola has always been a mainstay on our Christmas table, one of my mom’s favorite desserts and that’s why I wanted to try making it with my own hands using my Ninja Multicooker for both rising and baking: the result was surprising!

-The Bisciola is at its best the day after, when the flavors harmonize.
-Try it with a cup of tea, with a piece of Valtellinese cheese, or simply on its own: it’s a journey into mountain flavors, perhaps after a good plate of pizzoccheri.
+The Bisciola is at its best the day after when the aromas harmonize.
+Try it with a cup of tea, with a piece of Valtellinese cheese, or simply on its own: it’s a journey into the flavors of the mountain, perhaps after a good plate of pizzoccheri.

-The recipe for Bisciola in Air Fryer is not difficult to prepare but, being a leavened product, it requires several steps and rest times.
-I had to adjust the yeast as the original recipe also included sourdough, you can still choose which to use.
-I also had to adjust the flour in the final phase, I’ll explain everything step by step to avoid mistakes.
-I’ll guide you both on leavening and traditional cooking, so it’s time to prepare the Bisciola, baked in Air Fryer or oven.
-I hope this Christmas dessert, rich in history and flavor, will win you over.
+The recipe for the Bisciola in Air Fryer is not difficult to prepare but, being a leavened product, it requires several steps and rest times.
+I had to adjust the yeast since the original recipe also required sourdough, you can still choose which to use.
+I also had to adjust the flour in the final phase, I will explain everything step by step to avoid mistakes.
+I will guide you both on rising and traditional baking, so now it’s time to prepare the Bisciola, cooked in an Air Fryer or in an oven.
+I hope this Christmas dessert rich in history and taste will win you over.

 Check out these recipes you might be interested in👇🏻